Nepal's fuel crisis will push almost a million people into poverty

 “For now, my priority is to somehow cook meals and feed my children.
 Everything else comes after that,” she said.

 Reporting by Gopal Sharma.
-Writing by Nita Bhalla, Editing by Ros Russell; Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers humanitarian news, women's rights, trafficking, corruption and climate change.
-Visit www.trust.org
+Writing by Nita Bhalla, Editing by Ros Russell